 If you are denying your partner access to your financial accounts, I suggest taking the rest of the steps below to see if it can resolve financial difficulties.
 If not, I would consider seeing a financial coach or relationship counselor.

-The easiest way to see ALL your accounts in one click — Personal Capital
+The easiest way to see ALL your accounts in one click — Empower

-To read more about my love for Personal Capital and their free tools, check out How to Get Your Retirement Planning on Track in 3 Easy Steps.
+To read more about my love for Empower and their free tools, check out How to Get Your Retirement Planning on Track in 3 Easy Steps.

 STEP 2: Appreciate differences in personalities (Spenders vs. “Savers)